mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ## Alternatives

-Many different approaches were considered, but all of them were either *too* flexible (e.g. adding a DSL within the embedded YAML to construct a set of devices) or too rigid (e.g. would not be easily extendible to support multiple-levels of partitioning).
-The proposal we ultimately landed on is a nice balance between the two.
+Many different approaches were considered.
+Some of them have similarities with the chosen approach while others are pretty different.

-Specifically, the following seven alternative proposals were considered:
+Specifically, the following eight alternative proposals were considered:

 **Option 1:** Top-level, single "bag" of resources with no mixins